Tomáš Sedláček (economist): Biography and career

-A widely sought-after media commentator and an entertaining and engaging business speaker (London Speakers Bureau), he travels the world to debate burning questions of current economics with glitch mirrors from the deepest mythological past, philosophies and beliefs which he likes to combine with a wide variety of other fields.
+A respected media commentator and a business speaker (London Speakers Bureau), he travels internationally to engage in critical discussions on contemporary economic issues, integrating insights from mythology, philosophy, and an array of related disciplines.

 Tomáš Sedláček was widowed from sociologist and educator Markéta Sedláčková (†2020) with whom he has a son, Kryštof (*2007).
 In 2020, he married Tanja Schug who gave birth to their daughter, Europa Markéta.

 Podcast CzechMate

 Tomáš Sedláček is also the author of the English-language podcast CzechMate.
 In CzechMate he deals with everything from philosophical questions about existence to Star Wars tales.
 The podcast began broadcasting in January 2020 and currently has thousands of listeners in the Czech Republic, Slovakia, the United States, Germany, Japan and other countries.

 Available on Spotify, Apple Podcasts, Google Podcasts, Radio public and more platforms.
 CzechMate begins its 3rd season in January 2023.

 Podcast production and graphic design by Tereza Šlápotová.